 There are many ways to try to escape the stress, but most are temporary at best, and at worse, only serve to multiply our stress in the long-run.

 As a Christian in business you would think we know better.
 We will just pray.
 And I believe most of us do pray in between the shopping spree, the extra dessert, the going out, or the temper tantrum we may be having that day.

 I became a Christian right before I owned my own business.
-I was actually a workaholic for someone else’s business.
+I was a workaholic for someone else’s business actually.
 Becoming a Christian taught me so much about worry.
 I was a professional worrier and prided myself on worrying enough for my whole team.

 Healthy Coping God’s Way

 When I felt the physical and emotional toll of all of the stress, I finally turned to Christ.
 For me it was a full conversion thing, but over the years of studying the Bible and moving toward God, I learned that: